-- Steven Lobell (2020).
+- Steven Lobell (date unknown).
 Preventive military strike or preventive war?
 The fungibility of power resources.
 Taylor and Francis.
+Accepted, .

-- Steven Lobell (2020).
+- Steven Lobell (date unknown).
 Why Israel launched a preventive military strike on Iraq’s nuclear weapons program (1981): The fungibility of power resources.
 Taylor and Francis.
+Accepted, .

 Steven E. Lobell is a Professor in the Department of Political Science at the University of Utah.